Dying in Dallas: Family gets news they prayed for

 It happened the night of July 10.

 Luis and his older brother, Michael, were out cruising.
-The two brothers – best friends and constant companions -- stopped by the neighborhood Texaco on Great Trinity Forest Parkway.
+Best friends and constant companions, the brothers stopped by the neighborhood Texaco on Great Trinity Forest Parkway.
 Michael ran in for cigarettes.
 Luis stayed in the SUV.

 Surveillance video shows a man in neon yellow shorts walk up and appear to get in the SUV.

-The SUV begins shaking.
-The car door opens.
-Luis is shoved to the pavement.
+The SUV begins to shake, the car door opens and Luis is shoved to the pavement.

 From inside the store, Michael heard a popping sound.
 He ran after the fleeing SUV.
 He and other bystanders tried to help.
 It was too late.

-Note: Editor’s Note: The “Dying in Dallas” series is all about telling the stories of murder victims who cases are often ignored -- those cases that often get little more than a blip on the nightly newscast or a brief in the newspaper.
-Last August, we aired a segment on the murder of Luis Segovia.
-Over the weekend, police announced they issued a capital murder warrant.
-Police credit the “Dying in Dallas” series with helping them solve the case.
-Editor’s Note: We are committed in 2017 to keep telling the stories of those who have died in Dallas.